ECMWFCode4Earth/ML-BEES/README.md

 ## Documentation

-For more details about our project workflow and analysis, please find our documentations in the following slides and project report.
+For more details about our project workflow and analysis, please find them in the following slides and project report.

 - [Download Project Presentation (PDF)](https://drive.google.com/file/d/1Yu7L-Ikw_flcHfVMN6kOAIoPAaS1gTN2/view?usp=sharing)
 - [Download Project Report (PDF)](link_to_your_pdf_file)